slara/generator-reveal/README.md

 # Generator-reveal

-A Reveal.js generator for Yeoman.
+A Yeoman generator for Reveal.js.

 ## Usage